rsoiffer/Forge-of-Stars/character-creation.md

 ## Step 10.
 Write your Backstory

 The final step in making a character is figuring out how you reached the start of the adventure.
-You should write down some basic notes about where your character was raised, any previous jobs you’ve held, and how you met the rest of the party.
+You should write down some basic notes about where your character was raised, any previous jobs you've held, and how you met the rest of the party.
 Your backstory is also the perfect place to introduce the NPC contacts that your character knows.
 The more detail you write, the better your GM will be able to merge this detail with the campaign setting.